 The company raked in a €4M ($5.2M) from Venture capital investors Zeeuws Investerings Fonds (ZIF) and Participatiemaatschapij Oost Nederland (PPM Oost) in 2014 for global expansion of its platform and more recently raised a €1.5M ($1.6M) industry funding for the development of an organ-on-a-chip model for neurotoxicity with the ultimate aim of reducing animal experiments.

 Eyesiu was founded just recently in 2014, and its products are based on an advanced delivery technology and production processes for known anti-inflammatory eye care drugs.
-Its pipeline currently includes artificial tears for people with dry eyes, which they are currently combining with existing anti-inflammatory compounds on the ophtalmology market to enhance delivery, side effects and dosing requirements of such drugs.
+Its pipeline currently includes artificial tears for people with dry eyes, which they are currently combining with existing anti-inflammatory compounds on the ophthalmology market to enhance delivery, side effects and dosing requirements of such drugs.

 The products are being developed for the treatment of eye inflammation post-surgery, vernal keratoconjunctivitis and blepharitis.

 Founded in 2005 as a spin-off from the VU medical centre in Amsterdam, DCPrime is a cancer-immunotherapy company that develops therapeutic vaccines based on its DCOne platform.
-The platform consists of immortalized Dendritic Cell (DC) precursor cells, which upon stimulation can mature into fully functional DCs able to induce specific T-cell and antibody responses against tumor cells.
+The platform consists of immortalized Dendritic Cell (DC) precursor cells, which upon stimulation can mature into fully functional DCs able to induce specific T-cell and antibody responses against tumour cells.

-DCPrime’s most advanced product DCP-001 for the treatment of Acute Myeloid Leukemia (AML) has received orphan drug designation by the EMA and is currently moving into a multi-center Phase II study.
+DCPrime’s most advanced product DCP-001 for the treatment of Acute Myeloid Leukemia (AML) has received orphan drug designation by the EMA and is currently moving into a multi-centre Phase II study.
 Together with the VU medical centre, DCPrime recently received a €6M Horizon 2020 grant to further boost the development of DCP-001.